Interrupt: Spurious interrupts

 A spurious interrupt is a hardware interrupt for which no source can be found.
 The term "phantom interrupt" or "ghost interrupt" may also be used to describe this phenomenon.
 Spurious interrupts tend to be a problem with a wired-OR interrupt circuit attached to a level-sensitive processor input.
 Such interrupts may be difficult to identify when a system misbehaves.

 In a wired-OR circuit, parasitic capacitance charging/discharging through the interrupt line's bias resistor will cause a small delay before the processor recognizes that the interrupt source has been cleared.
-If the interrupting device is cleared too late in the interrupt service routine (ISR), there won't be enough time for the interrupt circuit to return to the quiescent state before the current instance of the ISR terminates.
+If the interrupting device is cleared too late in the interrupt service routine (ISR), there will not be enough time for the interrupt circuit to return to the quiescent state before the current instance of the ISR terminates.
 The result is the processor will think another interrupt is pending, since the voltage at its interrupt request input will be not high or low enough to establish an unambiguous internal logic 1 or logic 0.
 The apparent interrupt will have no identifiable source, hence the "spurious" moniker.

 A spurious interrupt may also be the result of electrical anomalies due to faulty circuit design, high noise levels, crosstalk, timing issues, or more rarely, device errata.

-A spurious interrupt may result in system deadlock or other undefined operation if the ISR doesn't account for the possibility of such an interrupt occurring.
+A spurious interrupt may result in system deadlock or other undefined operation if the ISR does not account for the possibility of such an interrupt occurring.
 As spurious interrupts are mostly a problem with wired-OR interrupt circuits, good programming practice in such systems is for the ISR to check all interrupt sources for activity and take no action (other than possibly logging the event) if none of the sources is interrupting.
-They may even lead to crashing of the computer in adverse scenarios.